Conversational AI

 Pricing and scale considerations

 Custom enterprise pricing.
-Contact kore.ai for quotes.
+Contact within for quotes.
 Best fit for organizations with the procurement timeline and budget for enterprise software deployments.

 8. Yellow.ai

-Yellow.ai is an enterprise conversational AI platform that builds AI agents for marketing, customer support, employee experience, and commerce use cases.
+Yellow.ai builds AI agents for marketing, customer support, employee experience, and commerce use cases.
 It's designed for mid-market and enterprise organizations in retail, banking, or telecom looking for industry-templated deployments.

-Yellow.ai's product is a vertical-templated AI platform built around industry-specific patterns for retail, banking, telecom, and consumer goods.
-The platform ships generative AI assistant tooling for agent operators and offers regional data residency options across APAC and EMEA.
+Yellow.ai's product is a vertical-templated AI platform built around industry-specific patterns.
+The platform includes generative AI assistant tooling for agent operators and offers regional data residency options across APAC and EMEA.

 Pros